-Once you stop smoking, your body's chemistry changes and caffeine stays in your body longer.
-You may crave cigarettes more to smooth out a caffeine high.
+Once you stop using nicotine, your body's chemistry changes and caffeine stays in your body longer.
+You may crave nicotine more to smooth out a caffeine high.
 To help make these initial stages of nicotine abstinence easier consider gradually reducing your coffee intake if you drink a lot of coffee or eliminating it if you are a moderate drinker.

 43) Avoid drinking alcohol while you are quitting.

 Once alcohol is in your system your defenses will diminish greatly.

 Drive to work using another route to avoid familiar triggers along the way.
 Watch TV in another chair to break the association.
 Changing your patterns helps change your responses.

 What you are doing isn't easy by any means.
 It takes a lot of guts to change and break the cycle of addiction.